indygreg/PyOxidizer/docs/packaging.rst

 Find the ``make_exe()`` function.
 This function returns a :ref:`PythonExecutable <config_python_executable>` instance which defines a standalone executable containing Python.
-This function declares a *target*, which is a named entity that can be individually built or run.
+This function is a registered *target*, which is a named entity that can be individually built or run.
-By returning a ``PythonExecutable`` instance, this function/target is saying *build an executable*.
+By returning a ``PythonExecutable`` instance, this function/target is saying *build an executable containing Python*.

-One of the arguments used to construct the ``PythonExecutable`` is an instance of :ref:`PythonEmbeddedResources <config_python_embedded_resources>`, which defines Python resources like source and bytecode modules that can be embedded in that executable binary.
-This type exposes an :ref:`add_python_resources() <config_python_embedded_resources_add_python_resources>` method which adds an iterable of objects representing Python resources to the set of embedded resources.
+The ``PythonExecutable`` type holds all state needed to package and run a Python interpreter.
+This includes low-level interpreter configuration settings to which Python resources (like source and bytecode modules) are embedded in that executable binary.
+This type exposes an :ref:`add_python_resources() <config_python_executable_add_python_resources>` method which adds an iterable of objects representing Python resources to the set of embedded resources.